 Stroll the Marina Sands Boardwalk

-Singapore’s iconic skyline is beautiful.
+Singapore’s iconic skyline is beautiful and definitely Instagram-worthy.
 One of the best spots to view it is from the Marina Bay Sands Boardwalk.
 If you make your way there at 8 and 9 p.m. you can check out Spectra, the free outdoor light and water show set to an orchestral soundtrack put on by Marina Bay Sands.

 07 of 10